Nechat-Houssam/Web_M1/README.md

 This project is designed for individuals who need to navigate a complex building quickly and efficiently.
 With our room manager, users will be able to easily find and navigate to their desired room, making it a valuable tool for anyone who frequently visits or works in a large, complex building.

+This project not only allows users to easily navigate the building, but also provides a convenient way for users to view and manage their room reservations.
+Users will have the ability to add, delete and reschedule reservations, making it a comprehensive tool for managing room usage and availability within the building.

 # Features

 - Room scheduling and management